jembi/openhim-core-js/docs/user-guide/polling-channels.md

 A great feature of the OpenHIM is the ability to trigger tasks in other systems.
 This is made possible by a special type of channel called a polling channel.
 Polling channels are channels that the OpenHIM will trigger internally on some sort of schedule.
-When a channel is trigger it will cause each of the routes that are configured for that channel to execute.
+When a channel is triggered it will cause each of the routes that are configured for that channel to execute.

 The OpenHIM will trigger the polling channel with a `GET` request to the `/trigger` path on the defined schedule.
 Each route can override the path with their own as long as they are configured with a path.
-External systems can be trigger by pointing a route at them.
+External systems can be triggered by pointing a route at them.
 The external systems will have to expose an HTTP endpoint for them to be triggered.
 The triggering will always happen as an HTTP `GET` request.